TomekSwitecki/article-preview-component/README.md

-# QR component
+# 3-column preview card

-> This is a solution to the [Profile card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/profile-card-component-cfArpWshJ).
+> This is a solution to the [Order summary component challenge](https://www.frontendmentor.io/challenges/order-summary-component-QlPmajDUj).

 ![screenshot](./images/screenshot.png)